buchikadhipratama/inosoft-test/README.md

 ```
 ### Notes
 - there are some features of the requests that i cant able to complete
+- there is a user interface that can be used to perform logic tests on applications, by setting the controller (unit tests are available)
 - unit tests and database backups have been attached to the attachment folder

 ## Special Thanks